UWPCE-PythonCert/PythonCertDevel/source/modules/Coroutines.rst

     In [28]: corout()
     Out[28]: <coroutine object corout at 0x1063ef6d0>

 Hmm -- nothing.
 The print statement didn't happen.
 But what we got back is a "coroutine object".
-So calling a coroutine function doesn't run teh code in the function, but rather creates a coroutine object and returns that.
+So calling a coroutine function doesn't run the code in the function, but rather creates a coroutine object and returns that.
 In fact, you can make any number of coroutine objects with the same "async def" function.
 Why is that?

 Recall from the definition of coroutines: "... that can hold state".
 So you want to be able to create multiple instances of a coroutine, so each one can hold diffreent state.

 So how do we actually run the code in the coroutine instance?
-First, we need to save it in a variable so we can refer to it, and then we can call it's ``send`` method.
+First, we need to save it in a variable so we can refer to it, and then we can call its ``send`` method.

 .. code-block:: ipython